 How Justworks Can Help

 We’re guessing you didn’t get into business just to file paperwork.
-Justworks is a PEO, or Professional Employer Organization that can help you manage your payroll and related tax paperwork, and in many cases, can file for you.
-That means at the end of the year, you’ll have one less thing to worry about.
+Justworks is an IRS-certified Professional Employer Organization (PEO) that can help you manage your payroll and related tax paperwork, and in many cases, can file for you.
+That means at the end of the year, you’ll have a few less items on your list to worry about.
 You can learn more about us here.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.